 World Pangolin Day 2019

 Commonly referred to as the most trafficked mammal in the world, the plight of the pangolin looks bleak.
 While a proportion of the demand for pangolins is for its meat, the greatest value lies in its scales, used as an ingredient in traditional Chinese medicine.
 Sadly, this demand is driving transnational smuggling of pangolin scales to the extent we see today, the supply of which to illicit markets is undoubtedly increasing.

 Between 2014-2018 the average weight of scales per seizure has more than doubled (see Table 1).
 This means that in 2018 the weight of a shipment containing pangolin scales averages at under ¾ of a tonne, compared to around 200 kg in 2014.

 |Year||Average weight per seizure (kg)|

-In April 2017, we launched Operation Pluto to investigate the organised trade in pangolins and their parts with a focus on the most relevant countries, including Viet Nam.
+In April 2017, we launched Operation Pluto to investigate the organised trade in pangolins and their parts with a focus on the most relevant countries, including Vietnam.
 In September 2018, we provided intelligence to the Vietnamese Environmental Police that led to the seizure of 780 kg of pangolin scales and the arrest of a prominent trader.
-A seizure such as this one, beyond a port, seldom occurs and it was the first such seizure by the Environmental Police in Viet Nam.
+A seizure such as this one, beyond a port, seldom occurs and it was the first such seizure by the Environmental Police in Vietnam.

-We continue to investigate this nexus with a focus on identifying the source of the scales and those key facilitators operating across the supply chain in order to target, remove and disrupt transnational organised wildlife crime that is driving pangolins to the verge of extinction.
+The Wildlife Justice Commission continues to investigate this nexus with a focus on identifying the source of the scales and those key facilitators operating across the supply chain in order to target, remove and disrupt transnational organised wildlife crime that is driving pangolins to the verge of extinction.